MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 ## Prerequisites

-Once you've been approved for certification, ensure that your connector meets the [certification requirements](https://docs.microsoft.com/power-query/connectorcertification#certification-requirements) and follows all feature, style, and security guidelines.
+After you've been approved for certification, ensure that your connector meets the [certification requirements](https://docs.microsoft.com/power-query/connectorcertification#certification-requirements) and follows all feature, style, and security guidelines.
 Prepare the [submission artifacts](https://docs.microsoft.com/power-query/connectorcertification#certification-requirements) for submission.

 ## Submitting to the Connector Certification Portal